 The investigators interviewed the facility Director of Nursing who stated, “obviously, I would not want anyone I love to be hurt.”
 The Director stated that “she loves all the residents in the facility.”
 The facility Administrator stated that the allegedly abusive CNA “was terminated based on the facility wanting to make sure the residents were kept safe and that [the allegedly abusive] CNA had other allegations of abuse (all unsubstantiated) [before] the August 4, 2017 abuse allegation” concerning this resident.

 Do you suspect that your loved one was victimized by caregivers while living at Helia Healthcare of Champaign (SFF)?
 If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Champaign County victims of mistreatment living in long-term facilities including nursing homes in Champaign.
+Our network of attorneys fights aggressively on behalf of Champaign County victims of mistreatment living in long-term facilities including nursing homes in Champaign.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our reputable attorneys to handle every aspect of your compensation claim against every individual or entity that caused harm to your loved one.
 Our years of experience in handling nursing home abuse recompense claims can ensure a successful resolution of your case.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.

-Our law firm provides every client a “No Win/No Fee” Guarantee, meaning if we are in successfully resolving your compensation case, you owe us nothing.
+Our network of attorneys provides every client a “No Win/No Fee” Guarantee, meaning if we are in successfully resolving your compensation case, you owe us nothing.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: